EmmanuelPure0x1/DevOps/README.md

 ### What is DevOps?

-DevOps is the combination of Development Engineers and Operations personel.
+DevOps is the combination of the Development pipeline and Operations personel.

 Developers create, fix bugs, code refactor perform security tasks and deploy code to production servers.